alttch/eva3/doc/notifiers.rst

 default all notifiers are created as disabled)

-The notifier configuration params may be viewed with *props* and changed with *set* notifier cli commands.
+The notifier configuration params may be viewed with *props* and changed with *set* notifier CLI commands.
 To apply the changes you must restart the controller.

 Except for endpoint configuration, notifiers have some additional params: